Chris Evans to replace Clarkson as host of UK's Top Gear TV show

 Filming will begin in a few weeks time, the BBC said, without Clarkson's co-hosts Richard Hammond and James May.

-Evans, 49, who owns a multi-million pound car collection and has a penchant for Ferraris, said he was thrilled to get the job in his "favorite program of all time".
+Evans, 49, who owns a multi-million pound car collection and has a penchant for Ferraris, said he was thrilled to get the job in his "favourite programme of all time".

 "I promise I will do everything I possibly can to respect what has gone on before and take the show forward," Evans said, adding he would continue to work as a radio DJ for the BBC as well.